 As a film composer, he has scored “The Wolf at the Door” (1987, CBS/Fox Videocassettes), “The Trouble with Dick” (1986, Academy Video), “Night Life” (1988, RCA/Columbia Videocassettes), and James Merrill’s “Voices from Sandover” (PBS, 1990).
 In 1991 he scored a 13-part radio series for National Public Radio entitled “Poets in Person,” and received his second National Endowment for the Arts grant for a CD of saxophone music.
 From 1992 to 1994, Bourland received commissions for three full-length cantatas (“Hidden Legacies,” “Flashpoint/Stonewall,” [both with librettist John Hall], and “Letters to the Future”) from five GALA Choruses which have been performed throughout America.
 Two documentaries were created and televised on the impact of “Hidden Legacies” on gay men’s choruses.

 For the 2004-5 concert season, Bourland had four new works premiered: “The Night Train” commissioned by the St Matthews Chamber Orchestra, Thomas Neenan, conductor, a new film entitled “Cages” directed by Graham Streeter, a new song cycle premiered by Juliana Gondek (May 2005) entitled “Four Apartsongs”, and an arrangement of Mozart’s “Trauermusik” for wind ensemble, performed by the UCLA Wind Ensemble, D. Thomas Lee, conductor.
-Two new choral works were premiered in 2007: Vox Femina/LA (“Alarcon Madrigals, Book 3″), and the “A More Perfect Union” premiered by the Boston Gay Men’s Chorus; and a commission for a new work for string quartet, “Four Poets” from the Ives Quartet.
+Two new choral works were premiered in 2007: Vox Femina/LA (“Alarcon Madrigals, Book 3”), and the “A More Perfect Union” premiered by the Boston Gay Men’s Chorus; and a commission for a new work for string quartet, “Four Poets” from the Ives Quartet.
 HOMER IN CYBERSPACE with a book and lyrics by Mel Shapiro, was premiered by the UCLA Theater Department in May 2008.
-Bourland is currently composing an opera with a libretto by Mitchell Morris entitled THE DOVE AND THE NIGHTINGALE scheduled for premieres at UCLA and at the Angela Peralta Theater in Mazatlán in 2013-14.

 Since 1983, Professor Bourland has taught composition, music theory, orchestration, electronic music, and other classes and seminars in the UCLA Department of Music.
 As an administrator at UCLA, Bourland has served as the Chair of the Committee on Committees (1997-98, and 2001 – 2003), the Chair of the Faculty Executive Committee in the Arts (5 yrs), and as the President of the UCLA Faculty Center (2004-5).
 Dr. Bourland was awarded the UCLA Distinguished Teaching Award for 2005-6.
 In 2007, Bourland was appointed Chair of the UCLA Herb Alpert School of Music, Department of Music.
 In 2013 Bourland took an early retirement from UCLA to focus on composing.

-Roger Bourland’s popular blog, rogerbourland.com, has been among the top 50 classical blogs for many years.
+Roger Bourland’s popular blog, rogerbourland.com, has been widely read for many years.